-9. SOCIAL AND ENVIRONMENTAL RESPONSIBILITY
+9. SOCIAL AND ENVIROMENTAL RESPONSIBILITY

 Great veterinary workplaces seek to make a positive difference in their local and global communities.
-They take their essential role in OneHealth objectives seriously, support community initiatives and champion environmental sustainability.
-Daily practices help everyone to feel proud, aligned and empowered by the way they work within and for their communities.
+They take their essential role in OneHealth objectives seriously and champion environmental sustainability.
+Daily practises help everyone to feel proud, aligned and empowered by the way they work.

-9.1 Workplace practices
+9.1 Social and environmental impact